dojo/docs/developer/design/loader.rst

 ===========================================
-Resolving Module Identifiers into Addresses
+Resolving Module Identifiers into Addresses Normalizing Module Identifiers
 ===========================================

+In this section, I'll describe how the loader computes an absolute module identifier and address given a module identifier that appears in a dependencies argument to AMD require or define.
+We'll see that the algorithm is extremely flexible and powerful, allowing clients to solve all kinds of module loading problems including aliases and module tree relocating.

+To begin, notice that module identifiers are usually given with respect to a reference module.
+The reference module for module identifiers found in the the dependencies argument of a define application is the module being defined;
+similarly, if the special module identifier "require" is found in the the dependencies argument of a define application, a so-called context require is returned, and the module being defined again indicates the reference module of that context require.
+The only place a reference module is not indicated is when module identifiers are given in the context of the global AMD require function.

+The need for a reference module is obvious when the module identifier is a relative identifier as described in xxx.
+However, even when an absolute module identifier is given, taking care to normalize that module identifier with respect to the reference module yeilds some powerful capabilities like the ability to load two different libraries with the same name.

+Once a module identifier is converted to an absolute module indentifier, the loader must compute an address that holds the resource that embodies the module.
+In the browser, the address is a URL that can be used to inject a script element or execute an XHR transaction.
+In non-browser environments like Rhino or node.js, the address is a filename.
+In either case, I'll term the address (or fragment of the address) a "path".

+So the goal of the normalization process is to convert a (module identifier, reference module) pair to an (absolute module identifier, path) pair.
+From now on, I'll term this process the "normalization" process.

 Module identifiers look like file system paths, for example, dijit/form/Button.
 They are given by a sequence of names separated by forward-slashes.
 Each individual name is termed a segment, with the "first" or "top-level" segment being